 If you haven’t done this yet, I would recommend you read Transform Your LinkedIn Profile into a Client Attracting Landing page right now.

 First impressions are everything, especially online.

-Here are some tips for your headshot to help create a great first impression:
+Here are a few tips to help you create a great first impression with your profile photo:

 3. Ensure your LinkedIn profile is client-focused